yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/bestpracticedevdoc.md

 * [Tyk Planning for Production](https://tyk.io/docs/deploy-tyk-premise-production/)
 * [kubernetes Assign-memory-resource](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/)

+### Add videos

+Producing a video is a lengthy and costly task.
+Videos can get obsolete very quickly, specially when you show screens.

+Nevertheless, in Axway, we've been receiving more and more feedback from customers asking for videos to help them to use our products.
+Hence, it is worth adding videos to complement complex procedures, where they can guide and help the user to progress and be successful when trying to accomplish a task.

 ## Code samples and scripts

 Code samples and downloadable scripts help the user to get up and running fast.
 The code must be followed by an explanation on how to use it to achieve a goal.